selendra/selendra-wiki/selendra-wiki/translated_docs/es-ES/learn-account-restore.md

 Depending on what software you are using to access your account, there are various ways to back up and restore your account.
 It is a good idea to back your information up and keep it in a secure place..
 Note that in order to recover an account, you should create your account according to the instructions [here](learn-account-generation).
 In general, however, as long as you know how you created your account, and have the seed phrase (mnemonic phrase) or JSON file (and password) stored securely, you will be able to restore your account.

-This page covers backing up and restoring accounts in Polkadot{.js} Browser Plugin, Polkadot-JS UI, and Parity Signer.
+This page covers backing up and restoring accounts in Polkadot{.js} Browser Plugin, Selendra-Portal UI, and Parity Signer.
 For other wallet applications, please see their specific documentation.

 ## Polkadot{.js} Browser Plugin